osherjacobs/LabWork_Findings/vector6-lsass-exclusion-window.md

 Same artifact content, same detection source (Real-Time Protection), same signature build — different threat name and ID.
 Whether `.B` represents a pattern refinement or reclassification is not determinable from event log data alone.

-WIN-ATTACK event logs confirmed zero 1116/1117 events at sig 1449240 — consistent with the dump being blocked prior to file creation rather than detected post-write.
+WIN-ATTACK event logs confirmed zero artifact-based alerts (1116/1117) at sig 1449240.
+EID 10 (LSASS process access) still fires — the primitive is observable at the memory access layer regardless of whether Defender blocks it.
+This is a telemetry shift, not a blind spot.

 ---